-Here, the caller dials a phone number, then they are connected via PSTN to the CarrierX DID, and then to the FlexML endpoint via trunks in the trunk group associated with this particular endpoint.
+Here, the caller dials a phone number, then they are connected via the PSTN to the CarrierX DID, and then to the FlexML endpoint via trunks in the trunk group associated with that particular endpoint.

 The endpoint directs the call to the connected FlexML application, which then decides how to process the phone call depending on the instructions in it.

 A FlexML endpoint with an outbound call looks almost the same, the call is originated by the FlexML application and directed to a regular phone (landline or mobile).

 FlexML applications can be hosted both in CarrierX infrastructure and anywhere in the internet, the main thing is that it must be accessible by the FlexML endpoint.